bsumme/BensSportsBookAppV2/README.md

 - `fetchOddsForEvent` fetches raw odds JSON for a sport-scoped event, honoring requested markets and regions, and stamps it with the fetch time.

+Every Odds API call now logs remaining usage credits reported by the `x-requests-remaining` and `x-requests-used` headers, so quota spikes are easy to spot in the server logs.

 > **Note on market endpoints:** The Odds API only serves market discovery on sport-scoped routes.
 Calls to sport-agnostic
 > endpoints such as `/v4/events/{event_id}/markets` return 404s.
 Always include the sport key in the path,
 > e.g. use `/v4/sports/{sport_key}/events/{event_id}/markets` (correct) instead of `/v4/events/{event_id}/markets`